COPD: What Determines The Susceptibility To Environmental Exposures That Leads To COPD?

 EXERCISE.
 The body must be challenged but intelligently.
 This includes our approach to breathing exercises.

 PREVENTION OF INFECTION.
 Allergies and bad air need to be protected against.
 Lung bugs need to be curtailed.

 INTERNAL CLEANSING.
 In addition to killing bad lung bacteria one must remove the debris that invites them to proliferate.

 NUTRITION.
 Most Naturopaths know a lot about this.

 STRESS AND ANXIETY MANAGEMENT.
-This includes our approach to breathing exercises. that improve lung function while calming.
+This includes our approach to breathing exercises that improves lung function while calming.

 See more about how breathing is implicated in day to day living and being. learn more